 Types of Dormers

-Dormers come in several configurations, each with different roofing implications:
+Dormers come in several configurations, each with different roofing implications.

 Gable Dormer

 The most common type — a dormer with its own small gable roof projecting from the main roof slope.
 Creates two valleys where the dormer roof meets the main roof, step flashing along both side walls, and a small ridge at the peak.
-Each of these transition points is a potential damage location and a potential source of water infiltration if flashing fails.

 Shed Dormer